mwojnars/hypertag/docs/index.md

 The semantics of "if", "for", "while" blocks is analogous to what it is in Python.
-Both inline and outline body is supported, although the former comes with restrictions: the preceeding expression (a condition in "if/while", a collection in "for") may need to be enclosed in (...) or {...}.
+Both inline and outline body is supported, although the former comes with restrictions: the leading expression (a condition in "if/while", a collection in "for") may need to be enclosed in `(...)` or `{...}` to avoid ambiguity of special symbols `|/!`, which can be interpreted both as operators inside the expressions, and as markers of inline body.
 Trailing colons in clause headlines are optional.

 An example "if" block with outline body: